troygoode/shintolin/README.md

 # Shintolin

-Persistent multiplayer browser game, set in the stone age.
+A node.js port of [Isaac Lewis' Ruby version of Shintolin](https://github.com/IsaacLewis/Shintolin) - a persistent multiplayer browser game, set in the stone age.

 ## Local Development / Testing